Communications & Public Information

 Central to our communication efforts is telling the story of how our students, teachers, administration and support staff work together every day to fulfill District 401’s educational mission.

-We publicize the accomplishments of our talented students and faculty through Elmwood's website, social media and newsletter, and we work with local news media to get the word out to even larger audiences.
+We publicize the accomplishments of our talented students and faculty through newsletters, website announcements and social media posts, and we work with local news media to get the word out to even larger audiences.

-Our virtual backpack provides access to flyers advertising District-sponsored events.
-The virtual backpack also contains approved flyers from community groups advertising events and programs that might be of interest to our students.
+Our virtual backpack provides access to flyers advertising District-sponsored events open to the community.
+The virtual backpack is also a place where community groups can post approved flyers advertising events and programs that would be of interest to our students.
 Information about submitting flyers can be found here.

 District 401's Policy on Community Connection

 Under this policy, the Board President is the official spokesperson for the School Board.
 The Superintendent of Schools is the District's chief spokesperson.

 As specified in Section 8:10, the Superintendent or designee shall plan and implement a District public relations program that will:

 2. Gather community attitudes and desires for the District.

 3. Secure adequate financial support for a sound educational program.